kittydepa/vale_stuff/README.md

 This is [a copy of a] repository that showcases the basic components of Vale's configuration: a `StylesPath` (`/styles`), a configuration file (`/.vale.ini`), and markup content (this file).

-Try it out by running `vale README.md` from your command line.
+Try it out by running `vale README.md` from your command line. fdsfsdf

 ## Markup